danbev/learning-wasi/README.md

 on a uvwasi [issue](https://github.com/nodejs/uvwasi/pull/176).
 The fix in this case was correcting a return value from uvwasi_fd_readdir.
 I read the docs and figured out that something was calling this function, and depending on the value returned would try to read more entries (or not if it was done).
-But what was not clear to me done.
+But which function was calling this uvwasi function was not clear to me.

 Lets take a look at compiling c program what uses readdir (man 3 readdir).
 The program is very simple and prints out all the files (directory entries)